BIM Basics: 2D & 3D Deliverables

 3D Models

 When it comes to 3D BIM model deliverables there aren’t different model types per se.
 Where we find the variation in 3D models is in the LOD and LOA.
 The 3D BIM model is intended to be a digital representation of the structure.
-Meaning, you aren’t going to have a 3D floor plan or 3D elevations independently.
+This means you aren’t going to have a 3D floor plan or 3D elevations independently.
 What you do have in the 3D model is a digital asset from which the 2D plans can be derived.

 This is one of the main applications of our 3D models.
 Once the client has the model, then all the other 2D plans mentioned above can be easily created digitally.
 By simply moving the model around with your mouse, in a matter of minutes, you can have all the elevations, floor plans, etc created.

-With the advancement of technology creating a 3D deliverable is becoming faster and simpler.
+With the advancement of technology, creating a 3D deliverable is becoming faster and simpler.
 In our opinion, at this point, the value of having a 3D BIM model is worth the extra hours upfront.